SOMERSET BOWLS ASSOCIATION BENEVOLENT FUND (November 2021)

-10. Any awards for an application made under Rule 1(B) will be by cheque, signed by the Secretary and Treasurer of the Association and delivered personally by the Welfare Officer, either to the recipient or his next of kin.
-The Welfare Officer will report back to the Committee as to the circumstances of the recipient together with his opinion as to the adequacy of the award.
+8. Any awards for an application made under Rule 1(b) will be by cheque, signed by two of the Chairman, Secretary or Treasurer of the Association and delivered personally by the Benevolent Co-ordinator, either to the recipient or his/her next of kin.
+The Benevolent Co-ordinator will report back to the Committee as to the circumstances of the recipient together with his/her opinion as to the adequacy of the award.

 “Affiliated Club” means a Club that is affiliated to the Somerset Bowls Association

 “Member” in Rule 5 includes their widow or widower, spouse and those in a legal Civil Partnership.